m-kupiec/starter-react-ts-tailwind/README.md

 By default, Vitest is configured to use the [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/tree/main/packages/plugin-react) plugin to handle React's JSX syntax.
 It also uses [jsdom](https://github.com/jsdom/jsdom) as its testing environment.
 You can change the configuration in `vitest.config.ts`.

-### Testing Library

-The React trees mounted with `render` are by default unmounted after each test.
-You can change the setup in `vitest.setup.ts`.

 ### Mock Service Worker

 The [MSW/Node.js integration module](https://mswjs.io/docs/getting-started#step-3-integrate) (`src/mocks/node.ts`) is handled in `vitest.setup.ts`.